 We certify again because, as explained below, the supreme court’s recent decision in Scruggs now suggests that the ex post facto analysis of Radaj, holding that multiple DNR surcharges are “punishment,” was incorrect.

 You really have to admire District 2’s tenacity.
 The court of appeals first certified this issue on November 9, 2016, but SCOW rejected the certification.
 See our post on the November certification here.
 And now District 2 has certified the issue again due to SCOW’s recent decision in Scruggs.
 See our post here.
 Hopefully, SCOW will finally grant review and clean up the mess.
-See our post on Williams immediately below.
+See also our post on Williams.